 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 For many Americans, Social Security is at the center of their retirement plan.
 As such, the need for Social Security grows with an ever-expanding population reaching retirement age and many are asking questions about the subject.

-To learn more about Social Security, check out the answers to some frequently asked questions to better understand everything from when you’re eligible to how to maximize your benefits.
+Your big question might be a simple one: How much Social Security will I get?
+To learn that and more, check out the answers to some frequently asked questions to better understand everything from when you're eligible to how to maximize your benefits.

-You become eligible for Social Security by paying into the Social Security system and earning “credits.”
+You become eligible for Social Security by paying into the Social Security system and earning "credits."
 You need 40 credits to be eligible to receive Social Security.
-You can earn a maximum of 4 credits per year so you effectively need to have contributed to the Social Security system for at least 10 years to receive a benefit.
+You can earn a maximum of four credits per year so you effectively need to have contributed to the Social Security system for at least 10 years to receive a benefit.
 The Social Security system is funded through Federal Insurance Contributions Act (FICA) taxes.
-The Social Security Administration levies a 12.4 percent tax on earnings (6.2 percent is paid by you, and 6.2 percent is paid by your employer) to fund Social Security benefits.
+The Social Security Administration levies a 12.4% tax on earnings (6.2% is paid by you, and 6.2% is paid by your employer) to fund Social Security benefits.

 The formula that the Social Security Administration uses to calculate your benefit is comprehensive, but generally speaking, it uses your highest-earning 35 years to compute a monthly index — known as Average Indexed Monthly Earnings (AIME) — to help you compute your monthly benefit.